sharktacos/VFX-software-prefs/docs/Maya.md

 There are two shelves:
 *shelf_DF_docs.mel* points to the above Windows location for custom icons.
 *shelf_DF_zdrive.mel* points to the Windows location on the network drive of our school computers.
-If your prefs directory is in a different location you can edit the file to point to that location.
+If your prefs directory is in a different location you can edit the file to point to that location (for example if you are on a Mac).

 ![img](img/maya_shelf.jpg)